SESYNC-ci/sesync-ci.github.io/faq/_drafts/git_and_jupyterlab.md

 2. open Terminal window: Files -> New Launcher -> Terminal
 3. type `git clone <url_of_your_repository>`  (get the url from your GitHub/GitLab repository page)

-Note: we suggest you use SSH for the URL; if you're not sure if you've set up SSH authentication, see these [GitHub instructions](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).
+Note: We suggest you use SSH for the URL to avoid having to repeatedly enter your log-in credentials.
+If you're not sure if you've set up SSH authentication, see these
+[GitHub instructions](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).